fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 8

 ### National Cuisine & American Food
 The goal for today is to complicate the idea of "American" food through an investigation of national cuisine generally and ways of thinking about it.
-There are an unusually high number of readings for today, but they are all quite short!
+There are an unusually high number of readings for today, but they are all quite short and offer unique perspectives that are worth thinking about together.

 - [VIDEO OVERVIEW](https://youtu.be/TscBrPzkGto)
 - _HAE_, xi--xv. _HAE_ refers to _How America Eats_ as described on the syllabus home page.
 You can access it for [free through UNM Libraries](https://unm-worldcat-org.libproxy.unm.edu/title/how-america-eats-a-social-history-of-us-food-and-culture/oclc/794361344&referer=brief_results).